|

 Alt: Skill Score in TSR's Alternity System.

-d20: Total of modifiers on the die roll for WotC's d20 system.
+d20: Total of modifiers on the die roll for WotC's

 WEG SW: Skill Level in WEG's Star Wars System.